Joe Adams (footballer, born 2001): Non-League football

 On 14 March 2023, Adams signed an undisclosed-length contract with National League North club Southport.
 He made 12 appearances during the remainder of the 2022–23 season and was a part of the club's Lancashire FA Challenge Trophy-winning squad.
 On 26 September 2023, Adams transferred to Northern Premier League Premier Division club Atherton Collieries.
 After three goals in eight appearances, he transferred across the division to Warrington Rylands 1906.
 Adams ended the 2023–24 season with 12 appearances and five goals.

 In July 2024, Adams transferred back to Atherton Collieries, which had been relegated to the Northern Premier League First Division West in his absence.
 He made a further five appearances before departing in September 2024.
 On 19 October 2024, Adams made a single appearance for Widnes, of the same division, before transferring to North West Counties League Premier Division club Longridge Town.

 Kerry

 On 29 January 2025, Adams transferred to League of Ireland First Division club Kerry.
 On his debut appearance versus Finn Harps on the opening night of the 2025 season, Adams scored the opening goal, but was later sent off for a straight red card in the 2–0 win.
 He made 29 appearances and scored six goals during the season, which included a run to the semi-final of the FAI Cup.
+Adams departed the club after the season.

+Mossley

+On 7 February 2026, Adams transferred to Northern Premier League First Division West club Mossley.
+He made 13 appearances and scored two goals during the remainder of the 2025–26 season.
+Adams was retained for the 2026–27 season.